When school starts, schedules often change to accommodate early bed times for earlier rise times. And now as we all transition to "school from home

 5. Offer the right help when they are stuck

 When your child asks for help, try asking questions, and offer different perspectives or ways to imagine the same problem.
 Visualize a math challenge, or relate it back to a real life situation he or she will remember.
 Don’t give them the answer – it’s their problem to solve.
 If they still can’t get it right, see if another member of the family or a friend can provide another perspective.
 If all else fails, it’s OK to admit to the teacher that he or she worked hard on a problem but simply could not solve it.

 Depending on the age of your child, the right incentives can work wonders, and really motivate kids to complete their homework – accurately!
 Have an avid Minecrafter?
-Give them 30 minutes playtime after homework is completed.
+Give them 30 minutes playtime after homework or schoolwork is completed.
 Desperate for that playdate?
 Coordinate with the parents to make sure homework is completed before they get together.
 If you choose this strategy, be careful to follow through, though – if it’s not done right, the rewards need to be delayed or cancelled altogether.
 So pick rewards that are fully under your control and won’t disappoint other kids or interfere with activities that you care about.

 7. Get – and stay – in touch with the teacher

 Beyond the scheduled conferences, most teachers appreciate informal check-ins and opportunities to connect with parents.
 Ask them what strategies they suggest and whether they have any feedback.

 8. Value their work